You are currently viewing How to Save Overwatered Succulents (So They Don’t Die)

 Black Echeveria are particularly prone to rot

-For some reason, black echeveria, like this Black Prince, are especially sensitive to rot.
+For some reason, black Echeveria, like this Black Prince, are especially sensitive to rot.
 If you love growing these varieties as I do, you’re certain to see a plant with all its succulent leaves falling off at one time or another.
 These plants quickly respond to overwatering by suddenly dropping all of their leaves.
 As frustrating as their sensitivity is, it usually means most of the fallen leaves will be in healthy condition to root and develop into plants of their own.
 This is a survival mechanism for the plant to continue to propagate, even when the parent plant is more susceptible to death.

 Steps to Saving Overwatered Succulents